New Seahawk Greg Olsen says he’s coming to Seattle to win ‘and perform at a high level’

 Olsen battled injuries in the 2017 and 2018 season but came back last year to play 14 games, missing two in December due to a concussion (including Seattle’s win over the Panthers on Dec.
 15) but returning to play the final two games and finishing with 52 receptions for 597 yards and an average of 11.5 yards per catch right in line with his career average of 11.8.

-The Seahawks were able to check Olsen out physically and are confident he’ll be healthy, hoping he can serve as a buffer if Will Dissly needs some time to get back in the groove after he suffered an Achilles injury last October, or more optimistically, to team with Dissly to give Seattle what it thinks could be one of the best 1-2 tight end combos in the league.
+Because Olsen was released by the Panthers on Feb.
+3 before coronavirus-related travel restrictions kicked in, the Seahawks were able to check Olsen out physically and are confident he’ll be healthy.
+Seattle signed him hoping that if need be, he can serve as a buffer if Will Dissly needs some time to get back in the groove after he suffered an Achilles injury last October, but more optimistically hoping that from the outset he can team with Dissly to give Seattle what it thinks could be one of the best 1-2 tight end combos in the league.

 Olsen also had offers from Buffalo and Washington, each places where coaches he had worked with previously are now employed.
 He also could have just gone into TV work, having already done some game analysis, including for the short-lived XFL earlier this year.